recoilme/okdbc/README.md

 r:102:9
 r:1000:1
 ```
-For query 'get ?type=cursor&prefix=r:10', output key will be:
+For query 'get ?type=cursor&prefix=r:10', output keys will be:
 ```
 r:102:9
 r:101:100